-In Windows, you can create a recovery-repair diskette from the c:\ibmtools directory or from the Product Recovery program partition.
+- · Create a diskette from the c:\ibmtools directory - Create a diskette from the Product Recovery program partition

 Complete the following steps to create a recovery-repair diskette from the c:\ibmtools directory:

 - 1. Start the computer and operating system. - 2.
 Use Windows Explorer to display the directory structure of the hard disk. - 3.
 Open the c:\ibmtools folder. - 4.
 Double-click rrdisk.bat and follow the instructions on the screen.